My recipes → Your inbox. Sign up today!

 DIY dog treats stored in a glass container

-Once the dog treats are cooled and glazed, store them in an airtight container and store in your fridge for 2 weeks.
+Once the dog treats are cooled and glazed, store them in an airtight container in your fridge for 2 weeks.

 my dog, Charlie

-Our boy, Charlie, enjoying the crisp autumn air!
+Our boy, Charlie, is enjoying the crisp, fresh air… his favorite!

 I hope your pup enjoys this easy, healthy DIY dog treat recipe as much as Charlie does!
-Watch the video below if you’re a visual learner as I walk you through the recipe step-by-step.
+Watch the video below if you’re a visual learner; I walk you through the recipe step by step.

 homemade dog treats in a glass jar